RoWhoIs/RoWhoIs/README.md

 RoWhoIs relies on a set of dependencies to function properly.
 The following are all external dependencies RoWhoIs relies on to work:

-`aioconsole, aiofiles, aiohttp, hikari, uvloop`
+`aioconsole, aiofiles, aiohttp, hikari, hikari-crescent, uvloop`

 These dependencies can be satisfied by pip: